timalacey/Ferocia-takehome/README.md

 Design decisions:

 1. I prefer realtime feedback on my input fields, so I opted to avoid a Submit button.
-2. In `calculateTermDepositReturn()` to handle a divide by 0 check and the "paid at maturity" requirement, I interpreted an input of `n=0` as "paid at maturity".
+2. In `calculateTermDepositBalance()` to handle a divide by 0 check and the "paid at maturity" requirement, I interpreted an input of `n=0` as "paid at maturity".

 Assumptions: